postmanlabs/labs-docs/_posts/02_pro/01_managing_pro/2017-05-04-activating_trial.md

 ### If you don't already have a Postman account

-1. In the Postman [pricing page](https://www.getpostman.com/pricing#cloud-free-trial-7){:target="_blank"}, click the **Start a Free Trial** link in the Postman Pro offer.
+1. In the Postman [pricing page](https://www.getpostman.com/pricing#cloud-free-trial-7){:target="_blank"}, click the "Start a Free Trial" link in the Postman Pro offer.
 You'll be prompted to create a Postman account.
-2. Enter your email, select a username and password, and sign up.
+2. Enter your email, select a username and password, and complete the sign up process.

 You're now the administrator of a Postman Pro team, with a free 7-day trial.
 Go to the Postman [team page](https://app.getpostman.com/dashboard/teams){:target="_blank"} and [invite users](/docs/pro/managing_pro/inviting_and_managing) or [set up your team library](/docs/postman/team_library/setting_up_team_library)!